 Get More Subscribers

-Before you can do any email marketing.
+Before you can do any WordPress email marketing hacks.
 You need people interested in hearing from you.
 It can be quite challenging to build up a decent mailing list.
 To make people more likely to subscribe to your email list, and thus speed up the database-building process, you must improve your method for requesting and gathering email addresses.

 One such plugin is Optin Cat.
 Costing a maximum of $99 (for the Elite-tier version).
 It provides you with a rich selection of customizable layouts and widgets.
 You can even track user habits to determine the best time to present a sign-up box, ultimately making it far more likely that your website visitors will convert.